janvisiddhpura/code-orbit/README.md

   ```

-5. Modify Backend to Use Python3

-- In server.js, replace python with python3 for executing Python code.

-6. Update Frontend API URL and Request Body

-- In compiler.js, replace localhost with your EC2 public IP in API fetch calls.

-- Ensure POST request body includes code, language, and filename.

-7. Start Backend and Frontend Servers
+5. Start Backend and Frontend Servers

 Open two terminal sessions or use a terminal multiplexer: